jones58/deployment-Dashboard/README.md

 - Checking for typos helped me debug issues.
 - I wanted to add an URL to the inputs, which would wrap around the name as an anchor tag.
 This proved difficult, as when i added a new input it would not show up in the table.
 I resolved this by stopping the app, deleting the database and restarting.
 - Next I wanted to check that the URL responded to 200, which would be a good indicator that the site is online.
 I implemented this by adding a status column to the table, and a function to check the URL.
 I used asyncio to check the URL in the background every minute and update as needed.
+- I wanted to add Tailwind to the app, since it was not included in fasthtml by default.
+Whilst PicoCSS is good, Tailwind is much better.
+I used the [Chatbot example](https://github.com/AnswerDotAI/fasthtml-example/blob/main/02_chatbot/basic.py) for how to add Tailwind to my app.

 # Debugging